 How selling gold from Bungay by post works

 GoldPaid serves customers in Bungay by post using a prepaid Royal Mail label.
 You do not need to visit a shop.
-We are a UK-wide postal gold and silver buyer, not a high-street counter, and that is the point: you ask first, post when ready, and decide only on a written offer.
+The process puts no clock on you: you ask on WhatsApp, post only once you are satisfied, and the written offer sits and waits for your answer.

 About Bungay, and the gold and silver that comes from it